gruberlab/mpact/README.md

 ## Instalation

 MPACT does not need to be installed.
-The user should only download one of the Docker files or the mpact.py script.
+The user should only download one of the Docker files or the MAPCT python script.

 ## Requirements